chromium/chromium/docs/infra/cq.md

 There are several requirements for a builder to be added to the Commit Queue.

-* There must be a "mirrored" (aka matching) CI builder that is sheriffed, to ensure that someone is actively keeping the configuration green.
+* There must be a "mirrored" (aka matching) CI builder that is gardened, to ensure that someone is actively keeping the configuration green.
 * All the code for this configuration must be in Chromium's public repository or brought in through [src/DEPS](../../DEPS).